zpaolo11x/Arcadeflow/README.md

 - 'Categorized Displays Menu' : Displays menu will be grouped by system categories: Arcades, Computer, Handhelds, Consoles, Pinballs and Others for collections
 - 'Add Exit Arcadeflow to menu' : Add an entry to exit Arcadeflow from the displays menu page
 - Behavior
-- '❗ Open the Displays Menu on current category ❗' : With categorised displays menu, open in the current category instead of main menu
+- '❗ Open on current category ❗' : With categorised displays menu, open in the current category instead of main menu
 - 'Open the Displays Menu at startup' : Show Displays Menu immediately after launching Arcadeflow, this works better than setting it in the general options of Attract Mode
 - 'Exit AF when leaving Menu' : The esc button from Displays Menu triggers the exit from Arcadeflow
 - 'Enter Menu when leaving display' : The esc button from Arcadeflow brings the displays menu instead of exiting Arcadeflow